Soft-Materials-Mechanics-Laboratory/hyperelastic-damage-gpr/README.md

 This repository contains the code and data associated with the manuscript:

-**A physics-informed data-driven framework for modeling hyperelastic materials with progressive damage and failure**
+**A physics-informed data-driven framework for modeling hyperelastic materials with progressive damage and failure** Upadhyay, K. (2026).
+A physics-informed data-driven framework for modeling hyperelastic materials with progressive damage and failure. arXiv Preprint arXiv:2602.11414.

 ---